-- Using the wiring diagram supplied, wire the fan motor, fan-motor starter, solid-state timer.
-Solenoids ship factory wired to the solid-state timer.
-Use appropriate wire gauge for rated amp load as specified by local codes. - With power supply ON, check the operation of the timer and valves.
-The valves should open and close sequentially at factory set intervals per the table found in this manual. - 4.
+- Using the wiring diagram supplied, wire the fan motor, fan-motor starter, solid-state timer, and solenoid valves.
+Use appropriate wire gauge for rated amp load as specified by local codes. - Plug the program lug into the pin that corresponds with the number of solenoid valves controlled for 3-10 PIN.
+For 20 and 32 PIN solenoid controls, set the switch positions on the DIP switch labeled LAST CHANNEL to the corresponding number of pulse valves using the chart printed on the timer board. - 3.
+With power supply ON, check the operation of the timer and valves.
+The valves should open and close sequentially at factory set 10-second intervals. - 4.
 If a gauge or similar device is used to control the solid-state timer, the jumper on the pressure switch portion of the timer should be removed.
 The solenoid valves pulse only when the differential pressure reaches the high-pressure setpoint.
 The valves will continue to pulse until the low-pressure setpoint is reached.

-The solid-state timer voltage must match the voltage of the rating of the timer provided (typically 120 VAC, 240 VAC also available).
+The solid-state timer voltage must match the voltage of the mer provided (typically 120 VAC rating of the timer provided (typically 120 VAC, 240 VAC also available).